 2. (8-9) The budding of Aaron’s rod.

 a.
-And behold, the rod of Aaron: When Moses checked on the rods the next day, Aaron’s rod – and only Aaron’s rod – had sprouted.
-It not only sprouted, it had put forth buds.
-It had not only put forth buds, it had produced blossoms.
-It had not only produced blossoms, it had yielded . . . almonds.
-It had not only yielded almonds, it yielded ripe almonds!
+And behold, the rod of Aaron: When Moses checked on the rods the next day, Aaron’s rod – and only the rod of Aaron – had sprouted.
+It had not only sprouted, but it had also put forth buds.
+It had not only put forth buds, but it had also produced blossoms.
+It had not only produced blossoms, but it had also yielded…almonds.
+It had not only yielded almonds, but it had also yielded ripe almonds.

 i.
-This was a place where a “small” miracle would have been convincing.
-After all, God could have merely made a little green sprout come forth from Aaron’s rod alone, and that would have – or should have – been enough.
+This was a place where a relatively small miracle would have been convincing.
+After all, God could have merely made a little green sprout come from Aaron’s rod alone, and that would have, or should have, been enough.

 ii.
 But God gave, as in the words of Acts 1:3, many infallible proofs, to demonstrate His approval of Aaron’s leadership.
 God gives us more than enough evidence; our problem is a lack of willingness to see what He has made clear.

 iii.
-“We are probably to understand that some parts were in bud, other in bloom and others had fruited.”
+“We are probably to understand that some parts were in bud, others in bloom and others had fruited.”
 (Wenham) Fruit from a godly leader may come in all different stages.

 iv.
 There is nothing remarkable about a piece of wood with buds, blossoms, or fruit on it.
 But a piece of dead wood with all these things appearing in one night after sitting in a tent is remarkable.
 “Miracles in the Bible are often of this sort: natural events in unnatural conditions, timing, and placement.”
 (Allen)

 i.
 It also did not mean that Aaron had not and would not sin or fail significantly.
-God’s chosen leaders may fail (we do not believe in the Roman Catholic idea of “papal” or “pastoral” infallibility), but must set things right when they fail.
+God’s chosen leaders may fail or sin, but they must set things right when they do.

 ii.
-It meant Aaron was God’s chosen priest, and the nation was required to recognize it.
+The clear choice of Aaron meant that he was God’s chosen priest and the nation was required to recognize it.